vittens/ModDialog/README.md

     <img src="https://img.shields.io/github/forks/vittens/mod-dialog.svg?style=social" alt="https://github.com/vittens/mod-dialog/network/members"/>
 </p>

+---
+## Move an Assets
+In this repository there is an `Assets` folder, you should move this folder which contains:
+- `about_info.txt`
+- `font.ttf`
+- `pcover.webp`
+- `pprofile.webp`

+Move all these files into your own app project, you can also edit or replace them.

+## Smali Folder
+The `smali` folder must be compressed into a `.zip`

+---

 ## Limited Dialog

 If you want to use limited dialog, you have to use the following code: